Restore Your Bite, Improve Function

 Comfort and function

-• Bridges are secured in place and do not move, but can affect neighbouring teeth.
+• Bridges are placed securely and usually remain stable, but they can affect neighbouring teeth.

 Longevity